 This course is the first part of a two-course sequence that is equivalent to English 110, English Composition.
 The course begins students’ introduction to writing as a conscious and developmental activity.
-Students learn to read, think, and write in response to a variety of texts, to integrate their ideas with those of others, and to treat writing as recursive process.
+Students learn to read, think, and write in response to a variety of texts, to integrate their ideas with those of others, and to treat writing as a recursive process.
 Through this work with texts, students are exposed to a range of reading and writing techniques they can employ in other courses.
 Students work individually and collaboratively, participate in peer review, and learn to take more responsibility for their writing development.
 Students enrolled in the course must also register for SAS 011, Engaging with Text Writing Lab, a one-credit lab that supports work in ENG 122.
-Placement into this course is determined by entering SAT (or ACT) writing scores.
+Placement into this course is determined by multiple measures, including high school achievement and SAT scores.
 Corequisites: SAS 011.
-3.000 Credit hours.
+3.000 Credit Hours

 Special Note Regarding SAS 011: Students enrolled in ENG 122 must also be enrolled in SAS 011, Engaging with Text Writing Lab, an individualized, student-support course that works in tandem with ENG 122.
 If your current class schedule does not include SAS 011, please see someone in the Student Academic Success Center to get registered for the course.
 If you drop SAS 011, you will be dropped from ENG 122.

 Successful completion of ENG 122 & ENG 123 fulfills a requirement in the CAS Core Curriculum and the WCHP Common Curriculum.

 - Prepare both informal and formal texts, using a range of writing process elements.

 - Complete a range of assignments that provide hands-on experience with various approaches to integrating their ideas with those of others.

 - Engage in active, careful, critical reading of challenging texts.